Sir Boateng Online

 Step 3: Wiring Up the 4-way Arduino Traffic System

-Now that you have adjusted the orientation of the modules, it is time we hook-up the pins.
+Now that you have adjusted the orientation of the modules, it is time we hook up the pins.
 This can be done in many ways.
 The easiest way is to use the “Wire Auto-route” option available on the Tool Menu.

 However, in this 4- way Arduino traffic system project, I used the terminal method of wiring.
 With the terminal method, you just put terminals (usually selecting the default terminal from the Object Selection pane) on each module’s pins and label them with the same name.